BNLNPPS/ask-panda/README.md

 When run, the agent determines which agent to use for the given question, calls that agent and returns the answer.

-**NOTE**: Currently, only the Document Query, Log Analysis and Task Status Agents are supported, but more agents can be added in the future.
+**NOTE**: Currently, only the Document Query, Log Analysis and Data Query Agents are supported, but more agents can be added in the future.
 The maintenance agent is not relevant for the selection agent as it is supposed to be run from the server.